eboreum/caster/README.md

 With Eboreum/Caster, you will be able to provide excellent information about all PHP values, which is great in both **debugging** and **failure scenarios**.
 Are the exception messages in your application lacklustre?
 Expand your options and displayed values greatly with Eboreum/Caster!

 This package can be thought of as an extended version of the magic method `__debugInfo` ([https://www.php.net/manual/en/language.oop5.magic.php#object.debuginfo](https://www.php.net/manual/en/language.oop5.magic.php#object.debuginfo)).
-However, contrary to `__debugInfo`, where only the internals of the implementing class is used for building sensible debug information – with the occasional (often abominable) static method calls to other classes – Caster allows for much more variety, including customer formatters utilizing proper dependency injection.
+However, contrary to `__debugInfo`, where only the internals of the implementing class is used for building sensible debug information – with the occasional (often abominable) static method calls to other classes – Caster allows for much more variety, including custom formatters utilizing proper dependency injection.

 Eboreum/Caster **gives you -- the developer -- the ultimate power** to control how output is handled, parsed and presented through opt-in utilization of custom formatters.